-This past September, the American Academy of Pediatrics updated their screen time recommendations to reflect the modern use and frequency of media.
+This past September, the American Academy of Pediatrics updated its screen time recommendations to reflect the modern use and frequency of media.
 Parents are most familiar with the 1999 guidelines “discouraging ‘screen time’ for children under age 2 and limiting ‘screen time’ to two hours a day for children over age 2” (American Academy of Pediatrics, 2011).
 This recommendation isn’t practical in today’s environment where media has become integrated into our everyday lives, including parenting.
-To address this media shift the AAP hosted a “Media Research Symposium”, which exposed important information for parents struggling to navigate “screen time” in this media rich age.
+To address this media shift the AAP hosted a “Media Research Symposium”, which exposed important information for parents struggling to navigate “screen time” in this media-rich age.

 These are some of our key takeaways: